 How exactly does Corona trigger the serious illness ME/CFS?

 Most people recover from infectious diseases without further consequences.
 Others feel exhausted and sick for weeks or months.
 Such conditions have recently been in the limelight, mainly due to Corona.
 One speaks of post-Covid syndrome when the symptoms last more than twelve weeks.
-This could affect around two percent of all those suffering from Covid-19as the German Society for Pneumology and Respiratory Medicine (DGP) estimates.
+This might affect around two percent of all those suffering from Covid-19as the German Society for Pneumology and Respiratory Medicine (DGP) estimates.

 “Long-term consequences of infections have been known for many years,” says a statement from the Berlin Charité.
 “They have hardly been researched.”
 They can lead to a “serious, mostly lifelong illness with varying degrees of physical and mental symptoms”, which has also only been little researched in Germany.
 One speaks of chronic fatigue syndrome ME/CFS, a long-term neuroimmunological disease.